particle-iot/docs/src/content/guide/tools-and-features/cli.md

 $ npm update -g particle-cli
 ```

-### Upgrading from the Spark CLI

-If you have already installed `spark-cli`, please uninstall it before installing the Particle CLI.
-Simply type: `npm uninstall -g spark-cli` into the command line.

-Once this is done, then run `npm install -g particle-cli` to install the Particle CLI.

 ### Running from source (advanced)

 To grab the CLI source and play with it locally